 Have a question?
 Ask the Talkwalker technical team

 If you’re anything like us, you’ll find yourself asking more questions after using the platform than at the beginning.
 The more you use the tool, the more you’ll want to know and the more you’ll realise you can do.
 We created a list of questions each week that the Talkwalker technical team helped us to answer.
 They sanity checked our thinking, helped with search strings, and advised on how to get the most from the platform – handy for an online tool.

 So, you may be wondering how Talkwalker compares to other media analytics tools on the market.
 Whilst this blog isn’t the place to evaluate the tools available, we can say that the vast number of sources Talkwalker trawls and the depth of data it provides is second to none.
 The support of the technical team is better than we’ve experienced with other tools and the simplicity of the online platform makes it accessible to most.
 The challenge with reach figures and Facebook data is certainly not unique to Talkwalker and with any tool driven by AI you should expect a level of manual data generation.

 Love this post?
 (We thought you would!)
-Subscribe below to get more handy tips and guides from Learn-it and be the first to receive our free masterclass/guide to PR measurement when it’s released later this year.
+Subscribe below to get more handy tips and to access ultimate guides we only send to subscribers.